SL-C Manual: Steering

 Additionally, builders MUST fasten the steering rack to the chassis with proper fasteners.
 At a minimum, lockwashers and thread locker (e.g., Loctite Red) should be used.
 The recommended installation of the steering rack will use grade 5 or higher bolts that have been drilled for safety wire, with properly-installed safety wire.

 Failure to properly install the rack can lead to eventual separation from the chassis, resulting in immediate and complete loss of steering.

 Best practices are to inspect the steering column bolts, the pinch bolt, and all fasteners used to attach the rack to the chassis at least once a year.
 Using paint markers is an easy way to detect movement in the fasteners, and makes the inspection easy and fast.
 DO NOT skimp on the quality of the fasteners, attention to their installation, or their frequent inspections!

 As discussed above, when attaching the column to the steering rack, you must verify that the pinch or locking bolt at the end of the column assembly is centered in the groove at the end of the steering rack.
 It is critical that the bolt is in this groove because that is what prevents the column end from coming off the steering rack.
 Be sure to use safety wire on this bolt as it serves a critical function, and a complete loss of steering may result if it is not correctly attached.

 If you find that there is a clearance problem such that the pinch bolt on a correctly engaged universal joint at the steering rack fouls the inside of the footbox area, the opening through which the rack spline enters the car can be enlarged to provide adequate clearance.

 When complete, check the pinch bolt again, then the rest of the fasteners on the column.
-Torque the upper four bolts that hold the main part of the column to the chassis to 40 ft-lbs. and use nylon lock nuts on these bolts.
+Torque the upper four bolts that hold the main part of the column to the chassis to 40 ft-lbs. and use nylon lock nuts or safety wire on these bolts.